kenken64/NUSISS-DevOpsEng/workshop/workshop5.md

         - .:/app
 ```

-7. Start the docker container using docker-compose
+6. Start the docker container using docker-compose

 ```
 sudo docker-compose up --build
 ```

-8. Implement test on separate container
+7. Implement test on separate container, please replace the hash value of the container id from step 6

 ```
-sudo docker exec -it 87b898a5cc64 npm run test
+docker exec -it 87b898a5cc64 npm run test
 ```

 - Add test service in the docker compose yml file